 Do you have a potentially good garden but do not know where to begin?
-The first 3 days of this popular 4 day course take place in the Chelsea Physic Garden with the final day spent in two renowned gardens near Petersfield.
-Tutors are master gardener Ben ...View this course
+The first 3 days of this popular 4 day course take place in the Chelsea Physic Garden lecture room with the final day spent in two private gardens near Petersfield.
+Tutors are RHS Master ...View this course

 How to Apply

 Click on the booking button.
 For help or further information contact us on 0207 352 4347 or 01730 818373 or email@example.comBook this course